autonomys/pulsar/README.md

 $ cargo run --release
 ```

+This would generate an optimized binary.

-And then, you can install the binary to your system:
+And then, you can install the binary (optimized) to your system:

 ```sh
 $ cargo install --path .